-Antenna design and RF layout are critical in a wireless system that transmits and receives electromagnetic radiation
+Antenna PCB design and RF layout are critical in a wireless system that transmits and receives electromagnetic radiation

 in free space.
 The wireless range that an end-customer gets out of an RF product with a current-limited power source